Which software design principle suggests that a function should perform one and only one job?

 Perfective maintenance involves making modifications to improve performance, enhance usability, or add new features to the software.
 It focuses on enhancing the software's functionality and user experience.

-What is the primary purpose of conducting stress testing on a software system?
+What is the primary objective of software maintenance?